 Brett D. Watson is a partner of the firm.
 Mr. Watson specializes in representing financial institutions in business litigation matters before state and federal courts and arbitration panels.
-He has successfully litigated many cases involving the full spectrum of retail financial products, including merchant disputes, credit and charge card disputes, checking-related disputes such as embezzlement and/or forged or unauthorized endorsements, Commercial Code Article 3 and Article 4 matters, privacy and/or identity theft disputes, bankruptcy-related litigation including preference and avoidance actions, wrongful repossession, wrongful foreclosure, § 17200 matters and complex business disputes.
+He litigates cases involving the full spectrum of retail financial products, including merchant disputes, credit and charge card disputes, pre-paid and debit card disputes, checking-related disputes such as embezzlement and/or forged or unauthorized endorsements, Commercial Code Article 3 and Article 4 matters, privacy and/or identity theft disputes, bankruptcy-related litigation including preference and avoidance actions, wrongful repossession, wrongful foreclosure, § 17200 matters and complex business disputes.
 He also frequently defends claims against businesses, creditors, servicers and collection agencies alleging violations of federal and state consumer protection statutes, including the Fair Credit Reporting Act (FCRA), Fair and Accurate Credit Transactions Act (FACTA), Federal Fair Debt Collection Practices Act (FDCPA), California’s Rosenthal Fair Debt Collection Practices Act (RFDCPA), Telephone Consumer Protection Act (TCPA), Rees-Levering Automobile Sales Finance Act (ASFA), Truth-in-Lending Act (TILA), and the Real Estate Settlement Procedures Act (RESPA).

 Mr. Watson received his Juris Doctorate degree magna cum laude from Pepperdine University School of Law where he was a member of the Pepperdine Law Review.
 He received his Bachelor’s degree in psychology from California State University, San Bernardino.